-# Meaningful engagement with industry/end-user partner organisations can involve:
+# Meaningful collaboration with partner organisations can be demonstrated by:

 - cash-contributions from the partner organisation(s)

-- access to specialist equipment and supplies owned by the industry/end-user partner organisation(s)
+- access to specialist equipment and supplies owned by the partner organisation(s)

-- access to a mentor in an industry/end-user organisation.
+- access to a mentor in a partner organisation.

 The application must demonstrate:

-- how the research findings will be translated into outcomes for Queensland, including through adoption and/or commercialisation
+- how the research findings will be translated into the outcomes/benefits for Queensland.

-Applications will be assessed in a competitive, merit based process against the program’s assessment criteria by panels comprised of members with scientific, research, and/or industry background.
+Applications will be assessed in a competitive, merit based process against the program’s assessment criteria by panels comprised of members with appropriate research and industry background.

 Applicants may be contacted during the assessment process to clarify information provided in the application and/or to request additional information to enable the appropriate consideration of the application.